Data and visual storytelling make up a one-two punch for brands struggling to cut through the clutter and engage their audiences.

 1. Use data to tell a story.

 When someone hears data, they often think of data engineers or Cambridge Analytica.
 Rest assured, the point of this post isn’t to make you feel inadequate, it is to empower you with tools to spot trends in your available data.
+Data-driven analytics make it part for businesses to know what works with their customers and what doesn’t.
+Software from a company similar to Heap Analytics is used by many companies to collect their data for analysis.

 When looking at data, you need to have the full picture.
 Pull in every resource available to you, including: website analytics, social media analytics, email analytics, field + program data, monitoring + evaluation, donor databases and more.
 There are several platforms available to you, like Cyfe, Hubspot + CrowdSkout that can take in your available data, compare it side by side and give you a better understanding of where your challenges are, what message is working and where you need to shift your focus.The point of data isn’t to overwhelm, it is to inform you on who your audience is, what they are responding to and why they are most likely to engage with your message.
 So ask yourself questions.
 Ask yourself why a social media post may have been more effective than the previous.
 Figure out why certain donors dropped off last year.
 And experiment so that you have more information to compare.